AdobeDocs/app-builder/src/pages/getting_started/first_app.md

    actions   app.config.yaml  package-lock.json test
    ```

-3. You will not be able to run or to deploy your application by default because there is no credential provided.
+3. You will not be able to run or deploy your application by default because no credential was provided.

 ## 5. Anatomy of an App Builder Application

-Now that your project is initialized, let's open the project in your favorite IDE.
-We recommend using [VSCode](https://code.visualstudio.com/).
-If you have enabled the shell command, open the project by entering `code <app-name>`, or open VSCode -> Open... -> select app folder.
+Now that your project is initialized, you can open it in your favorite integrated development environment (IDE); we recommend [VSCode](https://code.visualstudio.com/).
+If you have enabled the Shell command, open the project by entering `code <app-name>`; otherwise open VSCode -> Open... -> select app folder.

 You should see these folders and files in your project:

-1. `src`: Instead of one folder for all `actions` and all `web-src`, you will see individual folders under `src` for each Extension point you have selected.
-For instance, a `dx-excshell-1` folder for your Experience Cloud SPA actions and frontend resources.
+1. `src`: Instead of one folder for all `actions` and all `web-src`, you will see individual folders under `src` for each extension point you selected, for instance, a `dx-excshell-1` folder containing Experience Cloud SPA actions and front-end resources.
-   - Under each folder, you should be able to see both the actions and the frontend code when application.
-In addition, you should be able to see `ext.config.yaml`.
-This file contains all the action and extension configuration for the extension point where it's located.
-This individual configuration allows for more flexibility in defining and managing individual extension points.
-You can see that this file is also imported to `app.config.yaml` as that's the master config file.
+   - In each folder, you should be able to see both the actions and the front-end code.
+You should also see `ext.config.yaml`, a file that contains all the action and extension configuration for the extension point at which it's located.
+Individual configuration allows for more flexibility in defining and managing individual extension points.
+Note that this file is also imported to `app.config.yaml` , the master config file.
    - The action definition in this file shoud adhere to the [OpenWhisk deployment YAML specification](https://github.com/apache/openwhisk-wskdeploy/tree/master/specification#package-specification).
-   - Once defined, the [CLI](https://github.com/adobe/aio-cli) use this file to deploy or redeploy actions.
+   - Once defined, the [CLI](https://github.com/adobe/aio-cli) uses this file to deploy or redeploy actions.
 You might see values like `$CUSTOMER_PROFILE_TENANT` listed under environments in this file.
-These are environment variables that you can define in your `.env` file.
+These are environment variables you can define in your `.env` file.
-   - The generated actions use CommonJS syntax. **ES Module syntax is not supported by App Builder**.
+   - The generated actions use CommonJS syntax: ES Module syntax is not supported by App Builder.
-2. `test`: this folder is intended for back-end action unit tests and integration tests
+2. **`**test` is for back-end action unit and integration tests.
-3. `e2e`: this folder is intended for  end-to-end tests
+3. `e2e` is for  end-to-end tests.
-4. `app.config.yaml`: this is the master configuration file.
+4. `app.config.yaml` is the master configuration file.
 It follows the same principle as the individual `ext.config.yaml`, and compiles these individual file into one comprehensive config upon application build.
-5. `lib`: this folder will contain all the shared utility actions across different extension points.
+5. `lib`  contains all the shared utility actions across different extension points.
-6. `package.json`: this file describes project definition and various metadata relevant to the project.
-   - It is used to give information to npm that allows it to identify the project as well as handle the project's dependencies.
+6. `package.json` describes project definition and various metadata relevant to the project.
+It sends information to npm that allows npm to identify the project and handle its dependencies.
 Learn more [here](https://nodejs.org/en/knowledge/getting-started/npm/what-is-the-file-package-json/).
-7. `.aio`: this file contains config variables that are useful for the [CLI](https://github.com/adobe/aio-cli) to facilitate the app, e.g. supported API services. **This file should not be committed to a source code versioning system.**
+7. `.aio` contains config variables that are useful for the [CLI](https://github.com/adobe/aio-cli) to facilitate the app, for example, supported API services.
+   - This file should not be committed to a source code versioning system.
    - You can manually update the file or use the `aio config` commands to add or to remove configurations.
 Learn more about the [Config Plugin](https://github.com/adobe/aio-cli-plugin-config).
-8. `.env`: this file contains environment variables that are useful for the app during development, e.g. Adobe I/O Runtime credentials and Adobe Product API tenant specifics (API key, secrets, etc.)
+8. `.env`contains environment variables that are useful for the app during development, for example Adobe I/O Runtime credentials and Adobe Product API key, secrets, and other tenant specifics.
-   - The environment variables defined here can be used in the application (e.g. in `ext.config.yaml` or `app.config.yaml`).
-If you've set up credentials for the selected workspaces, you should be able to see some of those values prepopulated upon initialization, like `AIO_runtime_auth` and `AIO_runtime_namespace`.
+   - The environment variables defined here can be used in the application, for example in `ext.config.yaml` and`app.config.yaml`.
+If you've set up credentials for the selected workspaces, you should be able to see some of those values, like `AIO_runtime_auth` and `AIO_runtime_namespace`, prepopulated upon initialization.
-   - This file is automatically included in `.gitignore`. **It is not intended be shared given the credentials and secrets listed.**
+   - This file is automatically included in `.gitignore`.
+Because of the credentials and secrets it contains, it is not intended be shared.

 ## 6.Developing the Application